FAQs - Student Health Services

 Yes, please resubmit your insurance card annually to ensure the details have not changed when you visit the Student Health Services to see the physician.

-Please contact the customer service number on the back of your insurance card or if you have the Aetna insurance plan please contact their customer service number at (844) 277-2375 to verify testing coverage for the CoronaVirus.
+Please contact the customer service number on the back of your insurance card or if you have the United Healthcare insurance plan please contact their customer service number at (844) 277-2375 to verify testing coverage for the CoronaVirus.